luiul/retoure-m/README.md

 ]
 ```

-By passing the parameter `raw = true` to the query, it will return an array with a dictionary instead of a Model instance:
+By passing the parameter `raw = true` to the query, it will return an array with a dictionary instead of a Model instance and its metadata:

 ```javascript
 [